As of 09/12/2025

 CharacteristicDiscussion

 ShapeLooks like a double bottom with unequal bottoms.
-The second bottom should be at least 5% higher than the first, be similar in shape, and a consecutive minor low (no intervening low).
+The second bottom should be between 5% and 15% higher than the first, and a consecutive minor low (no intervening low).

-BreakoutUpward when price rises above the highest high between the two bottoms.
+BreakoutUpward when price closes above the highest high between the two bottoms.

-ConfirmationThe pattern confirms as a valid one when price closes above the peak between the two bottoms.
+ConfirmationThe pattern confirms as valid when price closes above the peak between the two bottoms.
 If price does not close above the confirmation price then it's not an ugly double bottom.

 Ugly double bottom chart pattern buy location